 Precipitation in the months of November through June average 2-3 inches and less than 1 inch per month in late summer.
-We do have many more sunny days than most of Western Washington, and it's not infrequent for us to have sunshine here while Seattle or Port Angeles have clouds and rain.
+We do have many more sunny days than most of Western Washington, and it's not infrequent for us to have sunshine here while Seattle has clouds and rain.
 (Bring a raincoat just in case).
 We sit in the Olympic Mountain "rainshadow" - it's what keeps Port Townsend and Sequim relatively dry.

 Marine Weather and Forecasts